- 100% response rate

 I sang with the loudest voice the Italian song "Ahi Maria", in the streets of Manchester

-I arrived at the train station of Florence 1 hour and 15 minutes before my flight (in Pisa).
-I arrived at the train station of Pisa, 9 minutes before my flight.
+I arrived at the train station of Rome 6 hours before my flight in Pisa, then I arrived at the WRONG station of Florence 1 hour 30 minutes before my flight, then I arrived at the RIGHT station of Florence 1 hour and 15 minutes before my flight, then I arrived at the train station of Pisa, 9 minutes before my flight.
 I arrived at the airport 3 minutes before my flight.
 I got the flight. :-D

 I trusted in humans before Couchsurfing existed.